n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 Refer to [Discord's Developer documentation](https://discord.com/developers/docs/intro){:target=_blank .external-link} for more information about the service.

-## Using Bot
+## Using bot

 Use this method if you want to add the bot to your Discord server using a bot token rather than OAuth2.

 To configure this credential, you'll need:

-- A **Bot Token**

-For details on creating an application with a bot and generating the token, see the [Discord Creating an App](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app){:target=_blank .external-link} guide.
+- A **Bot Token**: For details on creating an application with a bot and generating the token, see the [Discord Creating an App](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app){:target=_blank .external-link} guide.
 Follow the instructions to configure your bot, add scopes and bot permissions (do not forget the `bot` scope!), and install the application.
 Copy the **Bot Token** you generate and add it into the n8n credential.

 n8n recommends using these settings when you create your application: